How free shall trade ever be

 You go to a country that does not care quite that much about all those costly things.
 A country that is happy to quicken things by clipping the long tail or doing away with it altogether.

-This means, production of just about anything moves to the place of lowest cost.
+This means production of just about anything moves to the place of lowest cost.
 And those lowest costs are only possible by doing what no developed country would allow it to do.
-Its a rape of the environment and often also of the local population.
+It’s a rape of the environment and often also of the local population.

 Then the stuff those projects produce gets imported into the destination country.
 Of course, at lower prices than locally produced stuff.
 And with the lower price, it carries a badge of destruction and potentially misery in another part of the world.
-In a sense, its a subsidy for those behaving badly.
+In a sense, it’s a subsidy for those behaving badly.

 In theory, specialization should work out to our mutual benefit.
 And competition should awaken the animal spirits in us to bring out the best.

 The COVID-19 epidemic did not turn the relationship between China and the developed world parasitic.
 The relationship had turned so many years ago.
-But the current crisis makes the fundamental nature of the relationship plain for everyone to see.
+However, the current crisis makes the fundamental nature of the relationship plain for everyone to see.

 Many will say now that this is a mischaracterization.
-The developed world benefits from Chinas propensity to produce things cheaply and efficiently just as much as China benefits from selling stuff to the developed world.
+The developed world benefits from China’s propensity to produce things cheaply and efficiently just as much as China benefits from selling stuff to the developed world.
 As I said before, things are rarely black and white.

 But no matter what you use as a yardstick to measure the relationship, the exploitation of the capability to destroy the environment and social structures will remain.